 A key aspect of the Queensland Law Society’s advocacy work on behalf of the legal profession and the community are our calls to campaigning parties to consider and respond to priority issues identified by our members.

-In the lead up to the 2024 Queensland election, QLS will be developing its Call to Parties Statement setting out key issues of concern to the state’s legal profession.
+In the lead up to the 2024 Queensland election, QLS has developed and released its Call to Parties Statement setting out key issues of concern to the state’s legal profession.

 What is it?